 Line 12 is for any SJCX conversion made outside of the token converter referred to above.

-Line 14, “Other,” is reserved to report activity that doesn’t fall into any of the other categories, including, for example, non-routine payments to service providers.
-As noted above, in Q4 ‘21, .5M STORJ tokens were used by Storj for the repurchase of company shares from a shareholder.
+Line 14, “Other,” is reserved to report activity that doesn’t fall into any of the other categories, including, for example, non-routine payments to service providers and carbon offset program payments.
+As noted above, in Q4 ‘22, 22.5M STORJ tokens were used in payments that included the repurchase of company shares, and general operations and liquidity purposes.
+To provide additional liquidity for general operations during uncertain economic times and in periods of growth, we also are liquidating a portion of our reserves on non-US exchanges through a partnership, and these flows are disclosed in this line item.

 Line 15 is to report a decision to transfer STORJ from Long Term Lockup to Operating Supply.